weidongxu-microsoft/work-notes/java-mgmt-sdk-migration-plan.md

 5.

-Other files in project root would in principle go to `sdk/management`
+`notes`, and other files in project root would in principle go to `sdk/management` (need some clean up).